-Grey water is the water that comes from showers, baths, washing machines and bathroom sinks.
+Greywater is the water that comes from showers, baths, washing machines, and bathroom sinks.
 It is water that is no longer potable but suitable for reuse and recycling in a myriad of ways.
-Black water is the water that comes from kitchen sinks and toilets. *
+Blackwater is the water that comes from kitchen sinks and toilets. *

-We integrate grey water solutions that range from simple washing machine to landscape systems to fully automated filtration and irrigation systems to beautiful living wetlands.
+We integrate grey water solutions that range from simple washing machines to landscape systems to fully automated filtration and irrigation systems to beautiful living wetlands.
 They all have pros and cons and different contexts in which they are best applied and we have tried them all.

 * Black Water can be reused and recycled through biodigestors and other technologies.

-Constructed wetlands are a beautiful and functional way to deal with grey water but just one of MANY options according to the need and context.
+Constructed wetlands are a beautiful and functional way to deal with greywater but just one of MANY options according to the need and context.

 Passive Water Harvesting

-Passive water harvesting is the science of channeling water through terraces, water-infiltration swales, ponds and rain gardens in such a way that you slow it, spread it out and allow it to sink into the soil.
+Passive water harvesting is the science of channeling water through terraces, water-infiltration swales, ponds, and rain gardens in such a way that you slow it spread it out, and allow it to sink into the soil.
 If the soil is healthy and well mulched.
 The water is essentially “stored” in the ground.
 A giant, free water tank!

 Spread, sink and store.
-This is the moto and primary focuses of any sustainable landscape water solution.
+This is the motto and primary focuses of any sustainable landscape water solution.
 In urban areas, 85% of rainfall generally ends up rushing down cement and tarred covered surfaces and into storm drains when it should be ending up where it is desperately needed.
 In the soil.

-Before and after illustrating how the overflow from the rain water tanks is fed into a swale (trench).
+Before and after illustrating how the overflow from the rainwater tanks is fed into a swale (trench).
 The excavated swale was filled with wood chips to turn it into a garden path, you wouldn't even know it was there.
 Now no water run-off leaves this property.

 Borehole & Rain Water Filtration

 Whether you are looking for completely potable water or just irrigation water, filtration is almost always needed to some degree.
-We offer solutions and installation of filtration systems that are simple, cost-effective and fit for purpose.
-We design filtration/treatment systems that do not use chemicals that will poison your family and your soil life and are low maintenance requiring no consumables that need to be constantly topped-up.
+We offer solutions and installation of filtration systems that are simple, cost-effective, and fit for purpose.
+We design filtration/treatment systems that do not use chemicals that will poison your family and your soil life and are low maintenance requiring no consumables that need to be constantly topped up.

-If one is looking to go 100% off-grid water filtration is an integral part of the whole system design that is considered alongside, irrigation, power consumption and water harvesting design.
+If one is looking to go 100% off-grid water filtration is an integral part of the whole system design that is considered alongside, irrigation, power consumption, and water harvesting design.

-We design and integrate water filtration systems that consider power consumption, consumables and chlorine-free water.
+We design and integrate water filtration systems that consider power consumption, consumables, and chlorine-free water.